 Roger Fenton was not only the first war photographer – but he also was the first one who took part in the Great Exhibition of the Works of Industry of All Nations with the history photo images.

-The land covered with cannonballs became the symbol of the war, but all pictures Fenton made during his visit to Crimea underwent the author’s criticism.
+The land covered with cannonballs became the symbol of the war, but Fenton’s pictures during his visit to Crimea underwent the author’s criticism.
 There are no dead bodies, only landscapes to please the British public, including the Royal Family.

-Interesting fact: Roger Fenton made numerous portraits of the combatants of the Crimean War but none combat pictures for one simple reason.
+Interesting fact: Roger Fenton made numerous portraits of the Crimean War’s combatants but none combat pictures for one simple reason.
 His first camera required several-hours of exposure for a decent image, which is not possible during the actual battle.

 4. Abraham Lincoln, Mathew B. Brady, 1860.

 At the moment of taking this photo, Lincoln was not a well-known person.
-A little bit later, he will make one of his greatest speeches at the Cooper Union and enter the history of the USA.
+A little bit later, he will make one of his greatest speeches at the Cooper Union and enter the USA’s history.
 Photographer Mathew B. Brady was already making portraits of famous people, but this portrait made the person famous – it was one of the first photos used in propaganda.
 During his career, Lincoln many times returned to Brady for new images.
 As Lincoln later admitted, “Brady and the Cooper Union speech made me President of the United States.”

 When admiring Lincoln’s success, such persons as Brady stay in the shadows.
 Anyway, his contribution to the documenting of the Civil war is one of the largest, that’s why he is known as the father of photojournalism.

-If you see the 19th-century photos where people lean on the high table or stand to keep the posture, Brady was the designer of the first one, due to this piece of furniture is called “Bready stand.”
+If you see the 19th-century photos where people lean on the high table or stand to keep the posture, Brady was the designer of the first one because this piece of furniture is called “Bready stand.”

 5. Cathedral Rock, Yosemite, Carleton Watkins, 1861.